Label: BRUKINSA- zanubrutinib capsule

 2.1 Recommended Dosage

-The recommended dosage of BRUKINSA is 160 mg taken orally twice daily or 320 mg taken orally once daily until disease progression or unacceptable toxicity.
+The recommended dosage of BRUKINSA for monotherapy or in combination with obinutuzumab is 160 mg taken orally twice daily or 320 mg taken orally once daily until disease progression or unacceptable toxicity.

 BRUKINSA can be taken with or without food.
 Advise patients to swallow capsules whole with water.
 Advise patients not to open, break, or chew the capsules.
 If a dose of BRUKINSA is missed, it should be taken as soon as possible on the same day with a return to the normal schedule the following day.